Post45 Data Collective Tabular Data Style Guide

 Introduction

 In the Post45 Data Collective Tabular Data Style Guide, you will find what it says on the tin: a cheatsheet for how to present and submit your tabular data to P45DC.
 This guide provides support at multiple points throughout your data journey, whether you are actively making data decisions or have already collected, curated, and documented your data.
 Though our guidelines are targeted to the latter-end of the dataset lifecycle (specifically storage, publication, and reusability), they will also be helpful for making critical decisions well in advance of submitting to P45DC.
+We hope this guide will also be a useful general-purpose reference for anyone working with tabular humanities data — whether or not you are submitting to P45DC — including researchers, students, librarians, and instructors thinking through how to clean, structure, and document a dataset.

 Every dataset is different and will require different decision-making processes.
 If you are working with data compiled by an external source, for instance, rather than compiling it independently, you might choose to keep the data as-is without standardizing entries per our suggestions in Data Types.
 Your dataset will not necessarily be rejected for not meeting every recommendation, nor do you need to make every appropriate change before submitting.
 Our editorial team will work with you to determine what changes are necessary long-term.
 However, we strongly encourage you to read this style guide well in advance of submission and to use it to guide your decisions.